 |Photo Moments with the New 19th Annual BFG Magazine!|

-Want a pic here with the Guide?
+Want your picture here with the Guide?
 Order the 19th annual now

-*GET THE ANNUAL BFG MAG & SEND US A PIC WITH IT!
+*GET YOUR 19TH ANNUAL BFG MAGAZINE & SEND US A PIC WITH IT!

-If you're a BFG client reach out to your sales person and get yours!
+If you're a BFG client?
+Reach out to your sales person so they can send to you!

 Anyone can also Order one here!
 Once you receive, have fun, get creative and SNAP A PHOTO of you, your friends, and/or artists, etc. with the BFG magazine and EMAIL photo, caption (120 words or less), URL if applicable, and photo credit to e-Guide editor!